 The following sentences give a bit more information about how ACT works, but remember it’s an active, experiential form of therapy.
 As such, reading about it is no substitute for experiencing it!

 Western psychology has largely assumed psychological distress to be the result of a deviation from a ‘healthy normality’, and as a result, it has sought to relieve the symptoms of mental ‘illness’.
 ACT considers that normal psychological processes can be painful and damaging, and thus lead to distress and suffering, and also that efforts to be ‘symptom free’ can compound such pain and suffering.
 As a result, ACT does not have symptom reduction as a goal.
 But, paradoxically, symptom reduction usually occurs through the development of ‘psychological flexibility’ that arises from a combination of six core processes in ACT:

-- Acceptance - A starting point and an active process, rather than a passive ‘putting up with’, it provides a healthy alternative to avoidance of difficult thoughts and feelings.
+- Acceptance - A starting point and an active process, rather than a passive ‘putting up with’.
+It provides a healthy alternative to avoidance of difficult thoughts and feelings.
 Sometimes words such as 'acknowledging' or 'allowing' can better express the sense of this as the beginning of a process of change in our relationship with our experience.

 - Observing Self - An ever-present part of us, a continuity of consciousness that is able to notice thoughts, feelings or sensations, without actually 'being' the emotion, or being changed by it.

 As a therapist, I love the flexibility that ACT offers; sessions can be very fluid, moving through any or all of the above processes.
 It’s also very active, with experiential exercises that can often be practiced in-between sessions; in fact most sessions will end with something to take home and work with, or some positive action to take.